So, you have finally set up your website to master affiliate marketing, blogging, or online selling.

 When your business is more mature you can get more interested in segmenting your audience depending on what they respond to most.

-Analyzing what emails do better both in terms of engagement and sales, and take a more strategic view going forward.
+Analyze what emails do better in terms of engagement and sales, and develop a strategy around what is working best.

 Once you have a significant number of subscribers it can cost a considerable amount of money so you really only want to send emails to people who are interested.